Ledders26/Makers-Goals/week_4.md

 ### Goals for today

+None set

 ### Summary

+Morning we had a Domain Modelling Databases Workshop, and then I paired with Chris in the afternoon

 ### General Notes:

+Morning session on Domain modelling was similar to others, however for databases...good to understand the process.

+Afternoon with Chris was good.
+We progressed a lot on our bookmark manager, finishing number 11 which was tricky (around introducing a title and using that, with a link, for people to visit their bookmarked websites) - also learnt how to protect from sql injection (and, worrying, how to do sql injection!)

 ### Did I have fun?

+Yes, especially the afternoon with Chris

 ### Am I a better programmer?

+Yes, understanding modelling for databases is useful and we learnt a lot in the afternoon pair

 ### What do I want to do tomorrow?

+Main goal will be to make some significant progress on the weekend challenge

 ### Have I completed today's goals?

+N/A

 ## Day 5: